Kawasaki Vulcan: 2002–2008: Vulcan 1600 series

-2004-2010: Vulcan 2000 series
+2004–2010: Vulcan 2000 series

 Based and built on the same frame, the Vulcan 2000 base model, Classic, and Classic LT have only subtle differences between the variations.
 The most apparent is the "bug-eye" chrome nacelle projection headlight that was first introduced on 2004 Vulcan VN2000A base model.
 This headlight was the only offering from Kawasaki until the introduction of the Vulcan Classic VN2000D in 2006, which employed a more traditional headlight.
 Also introduced in 2006, the Vulcan Classic LT VN2000F.
 The Classic LT had an appearance similar to the Classic but added saddlebags, windshield, passenger floorboards and passenger backrest to the offering.
+The engine in the VN2000 was briefly the largest displacement production engine in a motorcycle (2053cc/125ci) before it was superseded by the Triumph Rocket 3 later that same year.
+It remained the largest displacement production V-Twin ever sold, as the Rocket is a Triple (inline 3), until 2025 when Harley-Davidson introduced the CVO Road Glide RR with a 131 cubic inch (2147cc) V-twin that had previously been only an aftermarket upgrade.
+In addition to its immense size and power, the VN2000 was different in one other way for Kawasaki.
+It is their only V-Twin with external lifters, making it unique in the Vulcan lineup and giving it more of a Harley look.